MayateDev/TextFileDB/README.md

 # TextFileDB - Under development
 A lightweight library for setting up and running a textfile database.

-The project TextFileDb is the heart of this repository, the rest is just demo code i have set up to test the library.
+The project TextFileDb is the beating heart of this repository, the rest is just demo code i have set up to test the library.

 # Usage